Natalia is a late-blooming, emerging Toronto-based abstract painter.

 After years of dedicating herself to her legal career, she was feeling burnt out and frustrated.
 Natalia started re-evaluating what she wanted to do going forward and felt drawn back to the arts.
 Fast forward to the fall of 2016 when a friendly painting challenge from her husband lead to Natalia picking up a paint brush for the first time since high school and she hasn’t stopped painting since!
 Within a couple months of their weekend paint-off (that she won, of course), their condo was overtaken with paintings.
 She continues to work as an in-house lawyer as her day job, but her primary focus is now on painting and creative expression.

 Natalia’s approach to her abstract paintings is the complete opposite from the rigid and formal legal world.
 She approaches each canvas with a general concept and palette in mind and then lets the work take her on an adventure as it evolves with each drag of paint across the canvas.
-Her works range from expressions of calm tranquility to wild and vibrant patterns.
+Her works range from expressions of calm tranquillity to wild and vibrant patterns.